KBNLresearch/forensicImagingResources/doc/hardwareChecklist.md

 **Interface**: Single-ended, narrow SCSI-2.

+**Connector**: drive has a 50-contact female connector which looks an awful lot like a 50-contact, centronics-type connector ("SCSI-1 Connector" AKA "Alternative 2, A-cable connector").
+See also the topmost connector [here](http://www.paralan.com/sediff.html).
+This is somewhat strange, since the specs explicitly state the drive has a SCSI-2 interface.

+Alternatively it *might* be a 50-pin high-density SCSI connector ("SCSI-2 Connector" AKA "Alt 1, A-cable connector"); 3rd from top [here](http://www.paralan.com/sediff.html).
+But the distance between the two contact rows in the illustration appears to be smaller than on the actual drive.

-Attached to it is a [Single Ended HD68 TO LD50 SCSI Cable](http://www.itinstock.com/hp-c5665-61001-single-ended-hd68-to-ld50-scsi-cable-1-meter-40938-p.asp).
+**Cable**: attached to the device is a [Single Ended HD68 TO LD50 SCSI Cable](http://www.itinstock.com/hp-c5665-61001-single-ended-hd68-to-ld50-scsi-cable-1-meter-40938-p.asp).
 The connector that goes into the PCI card is a 68-pin DB68 (MD68) connector (also known as High-Density or HD 68 and Half-Pitch or HP68).

+Note that the 50-pin connector is listed as "LD50".
+A search on "LD50" and "SCSI" turned up [this](http://carlsralp.www3.50megs.com/computer/connectr/scsiconn.html#ld) link, which says:

+> LD50 is SCSI-1 standard and is still used for many narrow (formerly called 8bit SCSI) devices.
+> Consider using the HD50 for new designs.
+HD50 is SCSI-2 standard, fully compatible with LD50, support higher frequency such as UltraSCSI and is smaller.

+This suggests the connector on the device is most likely indeed a centronics-type "SCSI-1" connector.

 ### DLT-IV